mlibrary/umlib_admin/README.md

 ### Setup

-**Please add this theme to your Drupal full stack project using composer:**
+**To add this theme to your Drupal full stack project using composer:**

 ```
 vi composer.json